American Top 40: Other formats

 Based on the success of American Top 40, Kasem and Don Bustany created a spinoff top 40 countdown for Watermark for Country Radio called American Country Countdown, patterned after Kasem's program.
 "ACC" premiered in 1973, and was hosted by Don Bowman from its inception until April 1978.
 Bob Kingsley replaced Bowman and hosted until the end of 2005, after which Kix Brooks of the late country music duo Brooks & Dunn took over.
 Brooks hosted ACC until the end of 2024.
 Ryan Fox, who also works as morning DJ at KPLX in Dallas, took over hosting duties for Kix Brooks the weekend of January 4, 2025.
 Kingsley later moved to another program, Country Top 40 which follows the same format as AT40 and ACC; Kingsley died on Thursday, October 17, 2019.
 Both ACC and CT40 remain on the air: ACC on Westwood One and CT40, now hosted by Fitz, syndicated by Hubbard Broadcasting.

 After Kasem left ABC, the network launched American Gold, a spinoff oldies countdown (featuring far fewer songs, and often focusing on a particular artist) hosted by Dick Bartley.
 American Golds last show aired at the end of March 2009, replaced with another show hosted by Bartley for United Stations Radio Networks, Classic Countdown.

-The American Top 40 format was adapted in an Australian show titled Take 40 Australia, similarly counting down the top 40 songs in the country.
+In Australia, Take 40 Australia was launched in 1984 as a national music countdown show, with its song selection based on the weekly ARIA charts.